American Printing Co. and Metacomet Mill: The site today

 Metacomet Mill and American Printing Company Mill Number 7 are the only two mills existing over the falls of the Quequechan River, which once had several mills in the steep stretch between downtown and the waterfront.

 During the 1960s the mill complex was completely surrounded by the construction of Interstate 195 and the approach ramps to the Braga Bridge.
 Today, it is still possible to view the falls of the Quequechan River, for which the City of Fall River was named.
 Two small dams, on either side of the Number 7 mill "daylight" into small pools before flowing under the mills.
 The rest of the river was diverted into underground channels in the 1960s with the highway construction.

 The Quequechan River "daylights" at the far end of the parking lot for the Metacomet Mill, beneath the Braga Bridge, adjacent to the railroad tracks.

 The two historic mills currently contain a variety of small businesses, including the W.O.W. fitness center, and others.
 One of the site's two historic brick smokestacks contains a sign advertising the fitness center, while the other contains mobile telephone transmission equipment.

-Due of the highway construction, the site remains a rather isolated pocket between downtown and the waterfront.
+Due to highway construction, the site remains a rather isolated pocket between downtown and the waterfront.